 - Non-clinical laboratory studies, which gives information on microbiology, immunology, biocompatibility, stress, wear, shelf life, and other laboratory or animal tests.
 The FDA provides manufacturers guidance in how to conduct these appropriate studies.

 - Clinical investigations, including details about how the studies were conducted, data about safety and effectiveness of the device, any adverse reactions and complications, failures and replacements of the device.
 This section also has information about patients, including complaints, data tabulations from all individual study subjects, and statistical analyses results.

 If the FDA concludes the application doesn’t meet a minimum threshold of acceptability, it will not accept the application for further review.
 In that case, the agency will inform the submitter what is required for the application to be deemed acceptable.
 The applicant may resubmit the application with the additional information or may request an informal conference with an FDA official to review the decision not to accept the application.
-That official’s decision will be considered the final word.
+The director of the Center for Devices and Radiological Health’s decision will be considered the final word.

 After the Application is Accepted

 If, after the initial, limited scientific review, the FDA decides to accept or file the application, then it is subjected to an in-depth, scientific, regulatory and quality review, also known as a substantive review, by FDA personnel.